Menu 0203 129 88 66

 Can I take out more than one life insurance policy?

 Yes, you can.
-There’s no limit to the number of life insurance policies you can take out, and it doesn’t matter how many life insurers you apply with – they’ll check whether or not you’re insurable before deciding whether or not to offer a policy.
+The number of life insurance policies you can take out is unlimited, and it doesn’t matter how many life insurers you apply with—they’ll check whether you’re insurable before deciding whether or not to offer a policy.

-This means that if there is any legitimate reason why one life insurer won’t cover you, then all is not lost.
+This means that if there is any legitimate reason one life insurer won’t cover you, all is not lost.
 You may be able to secure life cover with another insurer.

 What happens if I can’t pay my life insurance premiums?